jricketson/mredcontext/README.md

 I am currently investigating how to test this.
 It is reasonably straightforward to do run command-line tests of some of the code, but currently it is impossible to run integration tests, and also apparently impossible to run in-browser unit tests.

+So, I am stopping developing unit tests for the moment, until I hear back from the developers of node-webkit if they have any ideas.

 # How to run

 First download [node-webkit binary](http://github.com/rogerwang/node-webkit) for your platform, and then execute: